intel/cm-cpu-emulation/README_LOGGING.md

    GFX_EMU_ASSERT_MESSAGE(condition, "Message %u", 42);

 In case of failure message with additional filename and line number information printed.
-GfxEmu::DebugBreak () is invoked.
+GfxEmu::Utils::debugBreak () is invoked.

 ----
 ### Message output APIs have general form of